 Color is the first thing shoppers notice at shelf, so a unique hue can draw eyeballs and set you apart.
 With the potential of also becoming a distinctive property over time, it enables busy shoppers to easily find you.

 Packaging’s visual and structural elements must be cohesive with one another and ‘speak the same language’.
-This helps strengthen the associations and ideas which are ultimately seeded in shoppers’ minds.
+This helps strengthen the associations and ideas that are ultimately seeded in shoppers’ minds.

 By adopting as many consistent visual elements as possible across a product line/range, it enables: 1.
 Easy brand identification (by creating a visual block at shelf); and 2.
 Easy variant navigation.